Khe Sanh Combat Base

-Khe Sanh Combat Base (also known as Ta Con) was a United States Marine Corps outpost south of the Vietnamese Demilitarized Zone (DMZ) used during the Vietnam War.
+Khe Sanh Combat Base (also known as Ta Con) was a United States Marine Corps outpost south of the Vietnamese Demilitarized Zone (DMZ) in Quang Tri province used during the Vietnam War.

 History

-US Army Special Forces (Detachment A-101, Company C, 5th Special Forces Group) constructed a camp with airfield outside the village of Khe Sanh in July 1962.
-It served as an outpost of the Civilian Irregular Defense Groups.
+US Army Special Forces (Detachment A-101, Company C, 5th Special Forces Group) constructed a camp in August 1962 at an old abandoned French fort, about 2km east of the village of Khe Sanh and just below Route 9.
+It served as an outpost of the Civilian Irregular Defense Groups (CIDG).
 Its purpose was to keep watch on People's Army of Vietnam (PAVN) infiltration along the border and to protect the local population.

+In November 1964, the Special Forces team moved from the French fort to a light-duty airstrip, built by French forces in 1949 on the Xom Cham Plateau, above Route 9 and about 2km north of their former base.
+This new site, which eventually became the Khe Sanh base, had several advantages.
+Militarily, it was on relatively level ground and offered good fields of fire in all directions.
+The terrain provided both good drainage and stable soil, mostly consisting of "laterite clay or weathered iron/aluminum rock."
+It also contained a few basalt outcroppings, at what was later called the "Rock Quarry".
+At their new camp, the Special Forces and CIDG personnel built a number of bunkers.